-- 18. The extent of the local and global economic impact resulting from Covid-19 has created significant uncertainty in financial markets.
-Many Governments and central banks, including the Australian Government and the Reserve Bank of Australia (RBA), are implementing large scale responses to the economic crisis, including coordinated stimulus measures involving significant increases in government spending and borrowing combined with large scale buying of bonds by central banks. - 19.
-The RBA last reduced the official cash rate down to 0.10 per cent on 2 November 2020, and has indicated that this cash rate is unlikely to be lifted until it is confident the economy has recovered sufficiently to lift annual inflation inside its target 2 per cent to 3 per cent range. - 20.
+- 19. The extent of the local and global economic impact resulting from Covid-19 has created significant uncertainty in financial markets.
+Many Governments and central banks, including the Australian Government and the Reserve Bank of Australia (RBA), are implementing large scale responses to the economic crisis, including coordinated stimulus measures involving significant increases in government spending and borrowing combined with large scale buying of bonds by central banks. - 20.
+The RBA reduced the official cash rate down to 0.10 per cent on 2 November 2020, and had indicated that this cash rate is unlikely to be lifted until it is confident the economy has recovered sufficiently to lift annual inflation inside its target 2 per cent to 3 per cent range.
+The RBA have now made their first upwards adjustment to 0.35 per cent on 3 May 2022. - 21.
 Historically, returns on cash (i.e. "at call" accounts) and short term investments have been quite strong, however the low official cash rate and market variability in monthly returns may mean the short to medium term investment returns could be flat or potentially slightly negative.
-While the capacity for City staff to invest in a manner that meets liquidity requirements, whilst achieving the "enhanced" benchmark returns (as detailed in the Investment Policy) is increasingly limited, the best available returns continue to be actively sought when surplus funds are invested. - 21.
+While the capacity for City staff to invest in a manner that meets liquidity requirements, whilst achieving the "enhanced" benchmark returns (as detailed in the Investment Policy) has been limited for some time, the best available returns continue to be actively sought when surplus funds are invested. - 22.
 On occasion, financial institutions will not offer term deposit rates as their own liquidity requirements are already satisfied.
 Since the beginning of the Covid-19 pandemic, this has occurred with increased frequency, further limiting the available range of institutions able to offer adequate returns at an acceptable credit risk under the City's Investment Policy.